Cogmasters/concord/README.md

 concord-git-version-any.pkg.tar.zst
 ```

-You can use an AUR Helper If you want
+Alternatively, you can use an AUR Helper:

 Example:
 ```console